fritzlb/iOS17-JIT-WIN/README.md

 where bundle ID can be obtained e.g. inside AltStore under 'View App IDs'.
 If the correct one for your app doesn't show up, refresh your apps and try again.

 # Issues
 If you run into any problems or if anything in my instructions is unclear, feel free to open an issue :)
+Here are some common troubleshooting tips though:
+- Reboot your PC.
+Use the restart button, shutting down and starting again isn't the same.
+- make sure to use a high quality cable.
+The default apple one should be fine.

 # License
 Feel free to do whatever you want with my code.
 Please note that everything installed by install.bat might be under other licenses.
 Also, there's absolutely no warranty or anything.